captionpoint/captionpoint-plays/EAST-TEXAS-HOT-LINKS.md

 ‘Til I was introduced to vodka and gin.
 I don’t know woe no mo’.

 ---

+[phone jingling from change being in]

+---

 ## DELMUS:
-What you lyin’ ‘bout tonight, Adolph.
+What you lyin’ ‘bout tonight, Adolph?

 ---